Raymond-exe/Ascii-Dungeon/README.md

 - Each level should become more complex than the last
 - Keys for higher levels!
 - Shops
-- A local scoreboard
 - More weapons & monsters
-- A bow that actually shoots (and looks like "}")
+- A bow that actually shoots